WeblateOrg/weblate/docs/user/translating.rst

 Plurals
 +++++++

-Words changing form to account of their numeric designation are called plurals.
-Each language has its own definition of plurals.
-English, for example, supports one.
-In the singular definition of for example "car", implicitly one car is referenced, in the plural definition, "cars" two or more cars are referenced (or the concept of cars as a noun).
+Words changing form to account for their numeric designation are called plurals.
+Each language has its own definition of them, and English supports one.
+In (the singular definition of) "car", implicitly one car is referenced, in (the plural), "cars" two or more are referenced (or the concept of cars as a noun).
 Languages like for example Czech or Arabic have more plurals and also their rules for plurals are different.

-Weblate has full support for each of these forms, in each respective language (by translating every plural separately).
+Weblate has full support for each of these forms, in each respective language.
+Each gramattical number is translated separately for a pre-defined set of cardinal numbers specific to the language.
 The number of fields and how it is in turn used in the translated application or project depends on the configured plural formula.
 Weblate shows the basic info, and the `Language Plural Rules`_ by the Unicode Consortium is a more detailed description.

 .. _Language Plural Rules: https://unicode-org.github.io/cldr-staging/charts/37/supplemental/language_plural_rules.html